 In 1660, the English monarchy was restored.
 Quakers went for help to King Charles II, a Catholic sympathizer.
 He had no liking for the Puritans, who had executed his father and taken refuge in New England.

 A Quaker named Burroughs was said to have told the monarch, “There is a vein of blood opened in your dominions which, if not stopped, will overcome all.

 ”I will stop that vein,” Charles supposedly replied.

 Then in 1662, the king sent a letter to Massachusetts ordering him to stop the Quaker persecution.

-According to the king’s missive, Quakers accused of crimes were to be sent to England – unharmed – for trial.
+According to the king’s missive, the colony should send Quakers accused of crimes – unharmed – to England for trial.
 A Quaker named Shattuck, who the Puritans had sent back to England, then brought the letter to Gov. John Endicott.
-Word spread that "Shattuck and the devil had come.”
+Word spread that “Shattuck and the devil had come.”